 single image

-Explore the Winding Roads of Mulholland Drive
+Explore Mulholland Drive

 Mulholland Drive originates less than two miles from Burbank and winds its way past some of LA’s most expensive celebrity homes all the way to the Pacific Ocean.
 The inspiration for numerous songs and films, driving Mulholland Drive is also the best way to see spectacular views of the Los Angeles basin, take in some hiking at such star-studded trails as Runyon Canyon, Franklin Canyon Park, and for views of such iconic destinations as the Hollywood Bowl, Griffith Observatory, and Skirball Center.